Nyando District

-Nyando district was a former district in Kenya which broke away from Kisumu District in Nyanza Province in 1998.
+Nyando district is a former district in Kenya which broke away from Kisumu District in Nyanza Province in 1998.
 Nyando district bordered the Rift Valley Province.
-The district is named after the Nyando River.
+The district was named after the Nyando River.

 Its capital was a small town called Awasi, located 30 kilometres east of the Kisumu.
 Other towns and villages in the district included Muhoroni, Chemelil, Ahero, Miwani, Koru, Kibigori, and Fort Ternan.

-In 2010, the district was eliminated and merged into Kisumu County.